Ireland Hiking: Wild Atlantic Way

 Connemara region2 nights

-Day 7: Croagh Patrick hike & farm visit with lunch
+Day 7: Croagh Patrick hike & sheep farm visit with lunch

 Included meals: Breakfast, Lunch